Find the Xvive U2

 Vonyx (Skytec) SPJ-1000A Active 10" Speaker

 [ Advertising ]

 The Xvive U2 Guitar Wireless System works exceptionally well for such a compact pair of devices.
 This is a single instrument system with four channels, which allows 3 other units to be used in the same general area.
-While I wouldn't specifically use it for recording, the performance is good enough that it could be.
+While I wouldn't specifically use it for recording, from my own experience, the performance is good enough that it could be.

 Sound quality through the Xvive U2 Guitar Wireless System is excellent.
 Because the Xvive U2 is using the 2.4 GHz (Wi-Fi) frequency spectrum rather than the old-school FM approach, there is no signal compression required or loss of level or tonality.
 The signal is of course mono only.